 Have you ever entered an action-pistol match?
 What about IDPA or USPSA?
 Well, imagine a challenge much like the former but with three guns instead of just one.
 That’s what 3-Gun competition matches are!

-Like other action shooting sports, in 3-Gun you tackle a series of stages, navigating a particular course of fire on each and engaging targets of various types.
+Like other action shooting sports, in 3-Gun competition you tackle a series of stages.
+You navigate a particular course of fire on each and engage targets of various types.
 The difference is that you’ll use your rifle, shotgun and handgun throughout the match—sometimes two or more on the same stage.
 There are different types of targets for each type of weapon, from paper to steel targets to flying clays.
-There are even specialty targets, which move, spin, rotate and disappear from view to increase the challenge as well as your stress level.
+There are even specialty targets, which move, spin, rotate and disappear from view; this increases the challenge, as well as your stress level.

 Another 3-Gun scenario starts with your trusty shotgun in hand.
-You shoot several steel targets at 50 to 75 yards with slugs, then, switching to birdshot, fire at a series of steel pepper popper targets.
+You shoot several steel targets at 50 to 75 yards with slugs.
+Then, switching to birdshot, you fire at a series of steel pepper popper targets.
 The steel targets fall down and launch a clay bird up in the air, which you must shoot before it hits the ground.

 You reload your shotgun as you move forward and shoot several other arrays of steel and clay targets scattered behind barricades and barrels.
 After you safely leave your shotgun in a dump barrel, you retrieve your pre-staged rifle and run to another shooting position with steps up to a platform, engaging several close-range paper targets along the way.
 Leaping onto the platform, you settle in and shoot 10-inch steel targets 200 to 375 yards away.
 If this doesn’t get your blood pumping, check yourself—you might need one of those little blue pills.